botherder/snoopdroid/README.md

 Running Snoopdroid on Mac requires Xcode and [homebrew](https://brew.sh) to be installed.

-In order to install adb use:
+In order to install adb and other dependencies use:

     brew install homebrew/cask/android-platform-tools
+    brew install openssl
+    brew install swig

 Make sure to generate your Android private key with:

+    mkdir $HOME/.android
     adb keygen $HOME/.android/adbkey
     adb pubkey $HOME/.android/adbkey > $HOME/.android/adbkey.pub

-You will also need to install M2Crypto and its dependencies like this:

-    brew install openssl
-    brew install swig

 You can now install Snoopdroid with pip3: